rzadevv/Palintrace/docs/semantics.md

 not an unsupported-claim threshold.
 Usage reports one model call, the actual encoded pair length as input tokens, and zero output tokens.
 No runtime duration is stored in semantic or checker models.

-The local judge remains dependency-injected semantic infrastructure and is not automatically loaded by the unsupported-claim checker.
-There is still no internal-contradiction, instruction, or retrieval checker, and the unsupported-claim checker is not registered with `memlint audit`.
+The local judge remains dependency-injected semantic infrastructure and is loaded by `memlint audit` only when `unsupported_claim` is explicitly selected and configured.
+There is still no internal-contradiction, instruction, or retrieval checker.

 ## Judge selection probe